Welcome to the Department of Psychology

 Lehigh psychology is positioned to serve as such a hub.
 For this reason our major has traditionally been among the most popular at Lehigh.
 It provides links to HMS, Global Studies, Biology, Cogntive Science, WGSS, Marketing, Management, Anthropology, Philosophy, Behavioral Neuroscience, Education, Sociology, and Economics.
 Our faculty examine issues including the role of narrative in development and education, prejudice, morality, identity, influences of peers, aging, prosocial acts, memory, stress, language, categorization, trust, decision making, motivated reasoning, persuasion, infant reasoning, parent-child attachment, goal pursuit, socio-emotional competence, the nature of the unconscious, dissent, and issues of executive control and free will.
 They do basic research in lab and field settings that apply to policy issues in health and health disparity, management, global relations, education, law (e.g., blame, intent, compassion, the bias-inequality link, etc.), criminal justice, and financial decision making.

-Check out the Psychology Department spring 2015 course offerings, here.
+Psychology Department spring 2015 course offerings, found here.

 Professor Dominic Packer has a new blog at Psychology Today - It's a Group Life - focused on the psychology of influence and social change.